Olympiques

 What's the Arena Used for Today?

 Robert Guertin Arena's last regular season game was the last game the Olympiques played before the COVID-19 pandemic shut down the QMJHL for the rest of the 2019-20 season.
 The building was used as an emergency homeless shelter during the 2020-21 season before the Olympiques moved back home for three pre-season games in the fall of 2021 as a farewell to their old home.
-The final game was September 18, 2021, and the building is soon expected to be demolished.
+The final game was September 18, 2021, and the building was demolished in the fall of 2024.

 Inside Arena Robert-Guertin